sibasmarak/corona-x-ray-effat-university/week-2/README.md

 ## Report for Week 2
 All the corresonding codes are available in a single file `week-2.py` above.
-Trained Normal vs COVID 19 classifier with InceptionV3, ResNet50, VGG19, MobileNetV2, Xception.
+Trained (use of transfer learning, but no fine tuning was required because it already showed a great accuracy) Normal vs COVID 19 classifier with InceptionV3, ResNet50, VGG19, MobileNetV2, Xception.
 Total number of epochs = `15 epochs`

 - **InceptionV3**: